Mowah-Chibuike/alx-higher_level_programming/0x03-python-data_structures/README.md

 	- 8-multiple_returns.py: contains a function that returns a tuple with the length of a string and its first character.
 	- 9-max_integer.py: contains a function that finds the biggest integer of a list.
 	- 10-divisible_by_2.py: contains a function that finds all multiples of 2 in a list.
+	- 11-delete_at.py: contains a function that deletes the item at a specific position in a list.